 Copei Tetra (Moenkhausia copei)

 Copei Tetras are a peaceful and very sociable community fish.
 These Tetras are schooling fish and will thrive if kept in a larger group of at least ten individuals, and they will express a more natural behaviour as well as better colours.
-However, males will form a hierarchy, and watching a mixed-gender group with a slightly female-biased ratio is fascinating as the males are continually seeking to attract the attention of the females.
+Watching a mixed-gender group with a slightly female-biased ratio, however, is fascinating as the males form hierarchies and continually try to attract the females' attention.

 Copei Tetras prefer a densely planted aquarium containing a sandy substrate and a few dried leaves on the bottom.
 They also require plenty of swimming space and some subdued lighting.

 Copei Tetras can live in a community aquarium with many different species without difficulty.
 The ideal tankmates would be other South American characins and bottom-dwellers.
 However, it would be best if you did not house these Tetras with much larger or more aggressive species otherwise, they will get stressed and outcompeted for food.